webtorrent/webtorrent/CONTRIBUTING.md

 1. **External API changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
 1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
 1. Contributors should attempt to adhere to the prevailing code-style.
+1. Run npm test locally before submitting your PR, to catch any easy to miss style & testing issues

 ## Releases